• Skip to primary navigation

 • Use oil instead of butter.
 If preferred, replace the butter one-for-one with a neutral oil (like canola, vegetable, or even coconut oil).

 • Use a different milk.
-Try oat milk, skim milk, or another non-dairy milk you enjoy in place of the unsweetened vanilla almond milk if desired.
-If you choose to do this, I’d also recommend adding in a small splash of vanilla extract.
+If desired, try oat milk, skim milk, or another non-dairy milk you enjoy in place of the unsweetened vanilla almond milk.
+If you doing this, I’d also recommend adding in a small splash of vanilla extract.

 • Use a plant-based protein powder instead of whey.
 If preferred, you can try making this with your favorite vanilla plant-based protein powder too.